nevalang/website/content/docs/faq/index.md

 ---
 title: FAQ
 weight: 6
-description: Answer to questions about language design.
 ---

+Answer to questions about language design.

 ## What is this?